 6. Knowing Yourself

 The nomadic life is fun and gives you so many opportunities to see and experience new things.
 Be curious!
 Soak up all those new influences.
-Don’t just sit in your hotel room in front of your laptop.
+Don’t just sit in your apartment or coworking space in front of your laptop.
 Go out and explore the place and get to know the culture!
 After all, that’s what you are here for.

 Communication is always important, no matter what type of lifestyle you have.
 But when you are a digital nomad, it is absolutely essential.
-You have to constantly find new places to live, new jobs and make new friends.
-To be in countries, that don’t speak your language, doesn’t make it easier.
+You have to constantly find new places to live and make new friends.
+Being in countries that don’t speak your language, doesn’t make it easier.

-On top of that, you want to stay in touch with your family and friends back home, so you have to rely on online communication methods and deal with different time zones.
+On top of that, you want to stay in touch with your family and friends back home.
+And let’s not forget the communication with your coworkers, your boss or clients.
+You need to deal with different time zones, different cultural backgrounds in international remote teams, and different ways of working.
 Hello, challenges!